FAT32, exFAT Or NTFS! Which Is The Best File System?

 NTFS (New Technology File System)

-NTFS is the best file system when it comes to performance and security.
-But since it is proprietary to Microsoft, it is not compatible with all Operating Systems.
+NTFS is the best file system to date when it comes to performance and security.
+But since it is proprietary to Microsoft, it is not compatible with all operating systems.
 Mac OSX and Linux can read NTFS partitions but can’t modify or write any data on the system.
-The maximum file size you can store on NTFS file system is 16 EB while the maximum volume size is also 16 EB.
+The maximum file size you can store on the NTFS file system is 16 EB while the maximum volume size is also 16 EB.

 Compatible Platforms